 Most powers or abilities on a character's card use that character's name within the game text.
 If so, that effect only refers to that specific character and not any other character with the same name, even ones with the same name, set symbol, and collector number.
-This includes the effects of generated bystanders that are printed on that character's card.
 These powers and abilities are self-referential.